thehomosapien/AMLBitcoin/roadmap/voting/README.md

 ## Delegative or Liquid voting
 Vote tokens move just like regular tokens up until the block height when the vote expires.
 This allows vote token holders to send their vote to a delegate that might have better information about the topic and therefore cast a more informed vote.

-Ravencoin voting supports this type of vote while still protecting against counterfeit votes and ensuring votes can't be cast twice, and transparently tracking every vote that is cast or not cast.
+AmlBitcoin voting supports this type of vote while still protecting against counterfeit votes and ensuring votes can't be cast twice, and transparently tracking every vote that is cast or not cast.

 By issuing EXACTLY the same number of vote tokens as the BASETOKEN and automatically burning the exempted votes, it is easy to do a full audit of all votes.
 Unused votes that expire from the mempool can be easily calculated by subtracting votes from issued vote tokens once the vote expiration block height has passed.
-This number can also be audited by the Ravencoin software at the time of UTXO expiry to ensure the UTXO vote count exactly matches issuance before removal.
+This number can also be audited by the AmlBitcoin software at the time of UTXO expiry to ensure the UTXO vote count exactly matches issuance before removal.
 Note: If UTXO optimization is done for burn addresses, this will need to factor into the UTXO audit.

 ## Vote message specification (in IPFS)
 ```